 Install dependencies

-To use the HDFS/ODPS external table feature of OceanBase Database, you also need to install the following components:
+To use the HDFS/ODPS external table feature of OceanBase Database, you need to install the following components:

 devdeps-hdfs-sdk RPM package: